09 Nov Meaningful Work Is Top Consideration For Contingent Workers Despite Inflation

 SIA Daily New reports: Despite inflation, 66% of contingent workers say meaningful work is very or extremely important to them when evaluating a new assignment, according to a poll by vendor management system provider Flextrack.

-It was followed by scheduling flexibility, cited by 65%; a collaborative and supportive work environment, 63%; a positive interview experience, also 63%; and a commitment to diversity, equity and inclusion, 60%.
+It was followed by scheduling flexibility, cited by 65%; a collaborative and supportive work environment, by 63%; a positive interview experience, also 63%; and a commitment to diversity, equity, and inclusion, 60%.